Last updated on March 4th, 2021

 Veronika Burian, one of the designers of the font FOCO, founded this typeface in 2007.
 It is a rounded, sans-serif typeface that looks bubbly, fresh and cute.
 This font was used in the branding and advertising of London marathon.

 This typeface is a true delight for people who love typography.
-It is great when using it for displaying it due to its spacing and kerning.
+It is great when one wants to use it for display purposes due to its spacing and kerning.
 The typeface was founded by Jos Buivenga in 2008.
 It is geometrical as you can notice in the letter Q”, it has a simple circle with a line through it.

-This typeface is applicable for almost all graphic designs from web to t-shirt to logo.
+This typeface is applicable for almost all graphic designs, whether we talk about t shirt designs or any other design forms.
 Created by Svet Simov, Ani Petrova and Vasil Stanev in 2008, Uni Sans is from the sans-serif family.
 This typeface will do well with sectors such as fitness.
+You can use this font on t-shirts and design your t-shirt using a t-shirt maker tool.

-If you’re looking to create a wordy logo, this the best font!
-A serif typeface, Neuw Swift was created by Gerarad Unger in 2009.
-The words and lines look seperated and thus provide easy readability.
-This font will agreat choice for publishing industries such a s books, magazines etc.
+If you’re looking to create a wordy logo, this is one of the best font!
+A serif typeface, Neue Swift was created by Gerard Unger in 2009.
+The words and lines look separated and thus provide easy readability.
+This font will be a great choice for publishing industries such as books, magazines etc. as it has a legible typeface look.

-Brandon Grotesque is diffrent from other sans-serifs with its slightly rounded letters and its x-height.
+Brandon Grotesque is different from other sans-serifs with its slightly rounded letters and its x-height.
 This feature of Brandon Grotesque gives it a touch of warmth and being noble.
-This typeface was designed by Hannes von Döhren in 2010 are regularly used for packaging and label design.
+This typeface was designed by Hannes von Döhren in 2010 and is regularly used for label and packaging design.

 This is one of the best typefaces that I like.
 Designed by Hanneke Classen in 2015.
 Bambusa Pro is a cursive font style.
 It connects beautifully with fonts such as Regular, Bold, Basic and Ornaments.
-In Bambusa Pro, there are long swashes that connect the first and last letter of a word.
+In Bambusa Pro, there are long swashes that connect the first and last letter of a word for creative use of fonts.

 This typeface was designed by Jimmy Kalman.
 His inspiration behind the font was outdoors.
 The font has a full set of uppercase letters, a selection of characters and numbers.
 Use the font for the designs that depict nature and adventure as well as free spirit.
 You can access Aventura free of charge for personal use or pay for commercial purpose.